Marco Gonzales has short start as Twins leave the yard with regularity vs. Mariners

 “He needs to pitch ahead in the count as much as anybody,” Servais said.
 “All our guys do.
 It’s controlling counts, getting ahead in the 0-0 and 1-1 counts and we didn’t do that today.”

+Frazier mishandled the routine play for an error that left Kiriloff safe at first and the based loaded.

+“The ball hit the grass and kind of bounced up on me,” Frazier said.
+“The grass in that area is really hard.
+But I should’ve made it.”

-They didn’t stay loaded for long.
+The bases didn’t stay loaded for long.
 A 2-2 changeup from Gonzales that was supposed to stay low and away leaked on to the inner half of the plate.
-Gary Sanchez, who just missed a walk-off homer on opening day, crushed the mistake into the third deck in left field for a grand slam.
+Gary Sanchez, who just missed a walk-off homer on opening day, crushed the mistake into the upper deck in left field for a grand slam.

+“Unfortunately, it came back over the middle of the plate,” Gonzales said.
+“It was probably the right height, but over the plate and he put a good swing on it.”

 Instead of being down 1-0, the Mariners were down 5-0 when the first inning finally ended with all nine Twins hitter stepping to the plate.